This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Frequently asked questions

-Additional questions on deskbird and Envoy comparison.
+Additional questions on how deskbird and Envoy compare.

 deskbird focuses on hybrid workplace operations: desk booking, room booking, attendance coordination, and utilization analytics.
 Envoy focuses on visitor management and front-desk workflows.